spevv/aircraft_booking_system/README.md

 - code: migrations, models, factories - 1 hour
 - test and debugging - 30 minutes
 - BookingService logic - 4 hours
-- documentation - 1 hour 30 minutes
+- documentation - 2 hours
-- API tests - 1  hour
+- API tests - 1 hour 30 minutes

 ###The steps of implementation
 - build the overall structure of the project (API skeleton), and only then move on to the basic logic (booking service);